Our House

 - Small, dark flies that develop in soil -

-Summary: Fungus gnats are small, dark flies that can be important pests in greenhouses, interior plantscapes and potted houseplants.
+Summary: Fungus gnats are small, dark flies that can be important pests in greenhouses and indoors on potted houseplants.
 They are also pests of commercial mushroom production.
-Larvae damage plant roots.
+Larvae damage plants by feeding on roots and the adult flies can be a nuisance.

 Jack DeAngelis, PhD